Course Outline

 Requirements

-- Proficient in Java programming language (most programming exercises are conducted in Java)
+- Proficiency with the Java programming language (most programming exercises are in Java)

 - Comfortable in a Linux environment (ability to navigate the Linux command line and edit files using vi or nano)